Graph Neural Networks in Recommender Systems: A Survey: User-item Collaborative Filtering

-Given the user-item bipartite graph, the key challenge is how to propagate the information of interacted items/users to the user/item, and learn the final user/item representations for prediction.
-To take the full advantage of GNN methods on the bipartite graph, there are four main issues to deal with: \begin{itemize} \item \textbf{Graph Construction}.
+$\bullet$ \textbf{Graph Construction}.
 Graph structure is essential for the scope and type of information to propagate.
 The original bipartite graph consists of a set of user/item nodes and the interactions between them.
-Whether to apply GNN over the heterogeneous bipartite graph or reconstruct the homogeneous graph based on two-hop neighbors?
-Considering computational efficiency, how to sample representative neighbors for graph propagation instead of operating on the full graph? \item \textbf{Neighbor Aggregation}.
+Whether to apply GNN over the heterogeneous bipartite graph or construct the homogeneous graph based on two-hop neighbors?
+Considering computational efficiency, how to sample representative neighbors for graph propagation instead of operating on the full graph?

+$\bullet$ \textbf{Neighbor Aggregation}.
 How to aggregate the information from neighbor nodes?
-Specifically, whether to differentiate the importance of neighbors, model the affinity between the central node and neighbors, or the interactions among neighbors? \item \textbf{Information Update}.
-How to integrate the central node representation and the aggregated representation of its neighbors? \item \textbf{Final Node Representation}.
+Specifically, whether to differentiate the importance of neighbors, model the affinity between the central node and neighbors, or the interactions among neighbors?

+$\bullet$ \textbf{Information Update}.
+How to integrate the central node representation and the aggregated representation of its neighbors?

+$\bullet$ \textbf{Final Node Representation}.
 Predicting the user's preference for the items requires the overall user/item representation.
-Whether to use the node representation in the last layer or the combination of the node representations in all layers as the final node representation? \end{itemize}
+Whether to use the node representation in the last layer or the combination of the node representations in all layers as the final node representation?

-\subsubsection{Graph construction}
+\subsection{Graph construction}

-Most of works~\cite{van2018graph,zheng2018spectral,zhang2019star,wang2019neural,li2019hierarchical,chen2020revisiting,he2020lightgcn,wang2019binarized,tan2020learning,sun2020neighbor,wu2020joint} apply the GNN on the original user-item bipartite graph structure directly.
-There are two issues in the original graph: one is effectiveness that the original graph structure might not be sufficient enough for learning user/item representations; another one is efficiency that it is impractical to propagate information on the graph with millions even billions of nodes.
+Most of works~\cite{van2018graph,zheng2018spectral,zhang2019star,wang2019neural,li2019hierarchical,chen2020revisiting,he2020lightgcn,wang2019binarized,tan2020learning,sun2020neighbor,wu2020joint} apply the GNN on the original user-item bipartite graph directly.
+There are two issues in directly applying GNN on the original graph: one is effectiveness that the original graph structure might not be sufficient enough for learning user/item representations; another one is efficiency that aggregating the information of the full neighborhoods of nodes requires high computation cost especially for the large-scale graph~\cite{ying2018graph}.